Fatima-Haouari/AuRED/README.md

 ## Content of this repository
 ## Rumors

-We provide the rumors in a JSON format file.
+We provide AuRED data in a JSON format file.
 The file contains a list of JSON objects representing rumors.
 For each rumor, we provide the following entries:
 ```
 {
   id [unique ID for the rumor]